-As we prepare evidence base studies and reports they will be added to the evidence section of our web page.
+We will add evidence base studies and reports to the evidence section of our web page as they are prepared.

-We have recently revised the timetable for the Local Plan Partial Review and this is set out in an updated Local Development Scheme (PDF 491Kb / 20 pages).
+We recently revised the timetable for the Local Plan Partial Review and this is set out in an updated Local Development Scheme (PDF 491Kb / 20 pages).

 Regulation 18 Scoping Consultation

-Local Plans must be prepared in stages set out in law.
+We must prepare Local Plans in the stages set out in law.
 Regulation 18 marks the start of public engagement for the Partial Review and represents the scoping stage to decide what aspects of climate change and design the new policies should focus on.

-Regulation 18 of the Town and Country Planning (Local Planning) Regulations 2012 requires that various bodies and stakeholders be notified that the Council is preparing a plan.
+Regulation 18 of the Town and Country Planning (Local Planning) Regulations 2012 requires us to notify various bodies and stakeholders that the Council is preparing a plan.
 It also invites them to comment on what the policies in that plan ought to focus on.

 The six-week public consultation is now closed, it took place between Friday 25 June to 12 noon on Monday 9 August 2021.